 9. Try some sport!
 Rugby, cycling, golf, tennis – or take a hike!

-Villajoyosa’s rugby team plays in the elite division of Spanish rugby, a huge achievement for a small-town team so far from the heartland of rugby in the north of Spain.
+Villajoyosa’s rugby team played this last season in the elite division of Spanish rugby, a huge achievement for a small-town team so far from the heartland of rugby in the north of Spain.